Date/time features

 option, which defaults to "ansi".
 For example, if preset

-(e.g. date'2000-01-01'
+(e.g., date'2000-01-01'

-), but for "mssql" they will be wrapped in cast([...] as date)
+), but for "mssql" they're wrapped in cast([...] as date)

-(e.g. cast('2000-01-01' as date)
+(e.g., cast('2000-01-01' as date)

 ).